Skip to content

 The interaction phase follows the current hybrid PHIDS model.

-It mutates swarm and plant components in place, but it synchronizes plant-energy field visibility through GridEnvironment helpers such as:
+It mutates swarm and plant components in place and writes plant-energy deltas through GridEnvironment helpers such as:

 • env.set_plant_energy(...)